 8. Kinder Surprise.

-Kinder Surprise are kind of a rip-off, but the chocolate is delicious.
-Unfortunately kids love them.
+Kinder Surprise is kind of a rip-off, but the chocolate is delicious.
+Unfortunately, kids love them.
 Unless you live in America, where they’re banned.
 No yummy chocolate and overpriced tiny toy for you American child.
 You have to buy them separately.

 9. Charity Shops

 America has thrift shops and Salvation Army shops, but it’s only recently that it’s become a fashionable thing to do – buying clothes at the thrift shop.
 But we’ve been doing this forever.
 We will go from charity shop to charity shop looking for books or crockery or t-shirts, completely ignoring the rest of the shops.
 Charity Shops are completely respectable here, socially acceptable and everyone shops in them, from middle class little old ladies to young students and working mums.
 At one point there were five charity shops on Aberystwyth High Street.
 Most of my house-ware came from charity shops, most of my furniture came from a non-profit second-hand store.
 Most of the clothes I brought my baby have been from charity shops.

 In March we have Comic Relief or Sport Relief and in November Children In Need – millions of people all over Britain raising millions and millions for good causes all over the world.
 I understand that there are telethons in the US, raising money on TV, but they’re not quite like this and there have been none since 2012.
 In November schools dress up in pyjamas, people raise money at their job,s different people do challenges and random things for sponsors all for Children In Need.
 We’ve been doing this for years.
 It becomes part of the year like Christmas and Easter and Summer Holidays.
 Comic Relief and Children In Need are still going strong though.
 Last year Children In Need raised £37,100,687.